wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 **Solution**: SQLAlchemy ORM with relational database design **Database**: SQLite (development) with PostgreSQL support (production via DATABASE_URL environment variable)

-The data model consists of five core entities:
+The data model consists of six core entities:
-- **Items**: Relief supplies with SKU, category, unit of measurement, and minimum quantity thresholds
+- **Items**: Relief supplies with auto-generated SKU (format: ITM-XXXXXX), category, unit of measurement, minimum quantity thresholds, and description field
 - **Locations**: Physical sites (depots, shelters, parishes) where inventory is stored
 - **Donors**: Organizations or individuals providing donations
 - **Beneficiaries**: Recipients of relief supplies (households, individuals, shelters)
+- **Distributors**: Personnel who perform distributions (name, contact, organization)
 - **Transactions**: Double-entry-style records tracking all intake ("IN") and distribution ("OUT") movements

 **Design Decision**: The Transaction model uses a type field ("IN"/"OUT") rather than separate Donation/Distribution tables.
 This simplifies querying stock levels by summing transactions and provides a single audit trail.
 Stock quantities are calculated dynamically from transactions rather than stored denormalized, ensuring data consistency.

+**Item SKU System**: Items use auto-generated SKUs as primary keys instead of numeric IDs.
+SKUs are generated using cryptographically secure random tokens (format: ITM-XXXXXX) with collision detection to ensure uniqueness.
+This provides human-readable identifiers suitable for relief operations.

+**Distributor Tracking**: Distribution transactions (OUT) can be linked to a distributor who performed the distribution.
+This enables accountability tracking and helps organizations monitor which personnel are handling relief supply distributions.

 ### Frontend Architecture
 **Technology**: Server-side rendered HTML templates with Bootstrap 5